finller/laravel-invoices/README.md

 ### As a response in a controller

-You can stream the `pdfInvoice` instance as a response, download it:
+You can stream the `pdfInvoice` instance as a response, or download it:

 ```php
 namespace App\Http\Controllers;